clayton/clavis/README.md

 ## Quick Start Guide

-Get up and running with OAuth authentication in just four steps:
+Get up and running with OAuth authentication in just three steps:

 ```ruby
 # 1. Add to your Gemfile and run bundle install